Pruning at Initialization -- A Sketching Perspective: Sketching and Pruning at Initialization

-{\bf Problem statement.} In this work, we relate to linear features where we aim to find vector that approximate the data, i.e. $w$ such that $X^T w \simeq y$.
+{\bf Problem statement.} In this work, we relate to linear features where we aim to find a vector that approximates the data, i.e. $w$ such that $X^T w \simeq y$.
 Our main interest is to sparsify $w$ while minimizing the mean squared error of the features.
 The optimization problem can be written as